fnr1r/ventoy-cpio/README.md

 ## Mini TODO

-- Build with an older version of Linux headers due for compatibility
+- Build with an older version of Linux headers for compatibility

 ## Notes